broacademy/HTML-course-2/lesson-2.md

 ## References

-**[HTML Tutorial](https://devdojo.com/guide/html)**: This tutorial is designed for those who want to master HTML and become a real "ninja" in this field.
+🔵 **[HTML Tutorial](https://devdojo.com/guide/html)**: This tutorial is designed for those who want to master HTML and become a real "ninja" in this field.
 From scratch to advanced level, the course materials teach how to create structured and quality web pages.
 Perfect for beginners and those who want to deepen their knowledge of HTML.

-**[Official HTML Specification](https://html.spec.whatwg.org/multipage/)**: This document is the most complete and authoritative source of information about HTML.
+🔵 **[Official HTML Specification](https://html.spec.whatwg.org/multipage/)**: This document is the most complete and authoritative source of information about HTML.
 It contains everything you need to know about the markup language, its elements, and attributes.
 While the material may seem complex for beginners due to the abundance of technical terms, over time, it becomes an invaluable resource for a deep understanding of all aspects of HTML.

-**[HTML Tags List](https://www.scaler.com/topics/html/html-tags-list/)**: The article presents a list of basic HTML tags and their use.
+🔵 **[HTML Tags List](https://www.scaler.com/topics/html/html-tags-list/)**: The article presents a list of basic HTML tags and their use.
 This is a great starting resource for beginners who want to quickly familiarize themselves with the most commonly used tags and start practicing their application in their projects.

-**[Elements and Structure Cheatsheets](https://www.codecademy.com/learn/learn-html-web-dev-path/modules/learn-html-elements/cheatsheet)**: Codecademy offers cheatsheets on HTML elements and structure that can serve as a quick reference when creating web pages.
+🔵 **[Elements and Structure Cheatsheets](https://www.codecademy.com/learn/learn-html-web-dev-path/modules/learn-html-elements/cheatsheet)**: Codecademy offers cheatsheets on HTML elements and structure that can serve as a quick reference when creating web pages.
 These cheatsheets are perfect for beginner developers wanting to solidify their knowledge of basic HTML elements and their usage.

 ## Syntax

-**[The Difference Between HTML Elements and Tags](https://www.scaler.com/topics/difference-between-html-elements-and-tags/)**: This article provides a clear explanation of the differences between elements and tags in HTML, breaking down the basic concepts and examples.
+🟢 **[The Difference Between HTML Elements and Tags](https://www.scaler.com/topics/difference-between-html-elements-and-tags/)**: This article provides a clear explanation of the differences between elements and tags in HTML, breaking down the basic concepts and examples.
 Understanding these differences is critically important for anyone studying web development and striving to write clean and efficient code.

-**[Self-Closing Tags in HTML](https://www.scaler.com/topics/self-closing-tags-in-html/)**: Learn how and when to use self-closing tags in HTML.
+🟢 **[Self-Closing Tags in HTML](https://www.scaler.com/topics/self-closing-tags-in-html/)**: Learn how and when to use self-closing tags in HTML.
 This article describes which HTML elements do not require a closing tag and how to properly apply them for elements without content, which is an important part of writing efficient code.

-**[HTML Tags Are Enclosed In...](https://www.scaler.com/topics/html-tags-are-enclosed-in/)**: This article explains which symbols are used to enclose HTML tags, exploring the basics of HTML syntax.
+🔵 **[HTML Tags Are Enclosed In...](https://www.scaler.com/topics/html-tags-are-enclosed-in/)**: This article explains which symbols are used to enclose HTML tags, exploring the basics of HTML syntax.
 Understanding this concept helps beginners in web development quickly adapt to writing HTML code.

-**[Is HTML Case-Sensitive?](https://www.scaler.com/topics/html-is-case-sensitive-language/)**: The article addresses the issue of case sensitivity in HTML, providing a clear explanation of how HTML interprets the case of characters in tags and attributes.
+🟢 **[Is HTML Case-Sensitive?](https://www.scaler.com/topics/html-is-case-sensitive-language/)**: The article addresses the issue of case sensitivity in HTML, providing a clear explanation of how HTML interprets the case of characters in tags and attributes.
 This knowledge is necessary for understanding how different browsers process HTML code.

-**[Comments in HTML](https://www.scaler.com/topics/comments-in-html/)**: This material explains how to add comments in HTML to document and organize code.
+🟢 **[Comments in HTML](https://www.scaler.com/topics/comments-in-html/)**: This material explains how to add comments in HTML to document and organize code.
 Comments play a key role in development, allowing developers to leave notes and explanations without affecting the functionality of the code.

-**[Empty Tag in HTML](https://www.scaler.com/topics/empty-tag-in-html/)**: The article focuses on "empty" tags in HTML that do not require a closing tag.
-Examples of such tags are provided, and it explains how they are used to add structure and elements without content to web pages.

 ### Videos